hbctraining/Training-modules/Git-Github/README.md

 * Describe the benefits of an automated version control system
 * Configure and use Git locally
-* Link local Git repositories to remote Github account
+* Link local Git repositories to remote GitHub account
-* Collaborate using Git and Github
+* Collaborate using Git and GitHub

 ## Contents